by Clay Mills

-A few years ago a friend of mine introduced me to Tom Jackson; a top live music producer.
-Tom has worked with artists as diverse and popular as Taylor Swift to Casting Crowns to Shawn Mendez.
-He has an uncanny ability of teaching performers how to pull “magical moments” out of a song (performance), and in turn, create a show that people walk away remembering forever.
+Years ago a friend of mine invited me to attend a workshop led by Tom Jackson, a top live music producer.
+Tom has spent his career working with artists as diverse and popular as Taylor Swift to Casting Crowns to Shawn Mendez.
+As I watched Tom work with a new band on stage, I knew instantly why his reputation precedes him.
+He has an uncanny ability of teaching performers how to pull “magical moments” out of a song (performance), and, in turn, create a show that people walk away remembering forever.

-As I learned more about Tom’s “Moments” approach, it occurred to me that this is valuable inside stuff for songwriters!
+As I learned more about Tom’s “Moments” approach that day, it occurred to me this is valuable inside stuff for songwriters!

-Once this crazy pandemic is behind us, singers will be looking to record and perform songs that allow them to create these magical moments in their shows.
-Therefore, the odds of that artist recording yours or my song go way up if we understand these moments, right?
+Singers strive to record and perform songs that allow them to create these magical moments in their shows.
+So, the odds of an artist recording our songs increase if we understand these moments, right?

-I was lucky enough one night to witness this kind of moment in a Texas stadium.
-It was full of people singing along to one of my songs as country music artist Clay Walker belted out the notes I had written.
-Yes, Clay sang a song written by another clay (me).
-But even crazier, the publisher’s name was Clay also! lol
+Shortly after meeting Tom, I was lucky enough to witness this kind of moment in a Texas stadium.
+Picture this: a stadium filled with people singing along to one of my songs as country music artist Clay Walker belted out the notes I had written.
+Yes, Clay sang a song co-written by another Clay (me).
+Even crazier, the publisher’s name was Clay Myers, too!

-I had heard my song was a big moment in the show, but I didn’t really understand why.
+My song was a big moment in the show, but I didn’t understand why.

-I mean, my co-writers and I had written it sitting in a small room on Music Row on our small acoustic guitars.
+A childhood bandmate of mine was the guitar player in Clay Walker’s band.
+He had told me that my song was a big part of their stage show.
+He called it a highlight of the show.
+But, I didn’t understand why.
+I mean, my co-writers and I had written it sitting in a small windowless room on Music Row while banging away on our small acoustic guitars.
 How could that translate into an important moment in a huge stadium?

-As Clay Walker sang the chorus to “Fall,” the whole crowd swayed and sang along.
+Back to the stadium…as Clay Walker sang the chorus to “Fall,” the entire crowd swayed and sang along.
 Okay, I get it, I thought: a big melody and words people can pour their heart into and sing.
 That’s how we felt.
 A wonderful moment for me for sure!
 But…

-…when Clay got to the last line of the bridge: “Hold on, Hold on, Hold on to me……” he milked that last bridge note for all it was worth!
-Then he stopped.
+…when Clay got to the last line of the bridge: “Hold on, Hold on, Hold on to me……” he massaged that last bridge note for all it was worth!
+Then, he stopped.

 He looked to the side of the stage where I stood and grinned.
 The crowd went nuts in anticipation of him singing that last chorus of the song.
-Though it was only a few seconds, it seemed like time was standing still.
-He hit that first note of the chorus and the crowd erupted in a frenzy!
+The moment hung, frozen in time.
+When he hit that first note of the chorus, the crowd erupted in a frenzy!

 Finally, I understood.
-I had witnessed an unforgettable “magical moment, the kind that Tom Jackson helps a singer find in a song.
+I had witnessed an unforgettable “magical moment,” the kind that Tom Jackson helps singers bring to life in a song.

-Every person in the stadium that night went home and remembered their role in that moment, when the song stood still as if time had frozen for a moment.
+Every person in the stadium that night went home and remembered their part in that moment—when the song stood still as if time had frozen, if just for a moment.

-Though we had not realized it in the writing room, we had instinctively written “magical moments” into “Fall.
-Great artists recognize these moments.
-They want to record and perform these songs.
-Since learning of Tom’s approach, I have built it into my yearly Melody MasterClass.
-It has been a big help to former students with landing staff writer deals and major label cuts.
+Though we had not realized it during the writing room creative process, we had instinctively written a “magical moment” into “Fall.”
+Great artists, however, recognize these moments.
+They want to record and perform these kinds of songs.
+Since learning of Tom’s approach, I include it in my yearly Melody MasterClasses at SongTown.
+It has been an important skill for former students to acquire and helped them land staff writer deals and major label cuts.